 Airway and Breathing

-Identify any condition which might compromise airway, such as pneumothorax.
+Identify any condition which might compromise the airway, such as pneumothorax.

 For sedation, consider using short-acting agents having minimal effect on blood pressure or ICP: